Last updated on July 5th, 2022

 Cost to soundproof a man cave

-Watch movies with surround without disturbing the rest of the house (or your neighbours).
-If you’re looking to soundproof a room in your house for your man cave, that will cost you around £1,200.
+Watch movies with surround sound without disturbing the rest of the house (or your neighbours).
+If you’re looking to soundproof a room in your house for your man cave, that will cost you around £3,100 on average.

 For more information read our soundproofing cost guide.